 Unfortunately, he didn’t stay there for as long as I’d hoped.
 He was moving on from the bartending world into a different industry.
 But before he left, he gave me one final gift.
 He recommended that I replace him as the bar manager.
 And to help me out, he stayed on for a month so he could teach me the fundamentals of managing a bar.

 I’ve never learned so much in such a short period of time and I still can’t believe how lucky I was to work with him.
 He introduced me to a world I didn’t know existed.
 A world of craft cocktails, wine, whisky, beautiful coffee, and bartending as a potential career.

 Of the 5 months I spent working at Rococo, 4 of them were spent managing the bar.
-That meant hiring & training staff, organising the roster, ordering stock, organising cleaning schedules, and most importantly, making sure the staff were doing their jobs!
+That meant hiring & training staff, organizing the roster, ordering stock, organizing cleaning schedules, and most importantly, making sure the staff were doing their jobs!
 It was the best preparation I could have asked for before my second ski season.

 But before heading back to Val D’Isere, I had some things I needed to take care of in the UK.
 So I decided to move my life to London…